top of page

 Furthermore, when the original entire system is rotated about point O (the spherical center of the boundary surface), and point P moves to point Q, and point P' moves to point Q', points Q and Q' are also in a conjugate relationship.
 However, since the boundary surface does not change at all before and after rotating the entire system, it can be said that points Q and Q' before rotating the entire system are also in a conjugate relationship.

-Here, in the paraxial region, PQ and P'Q' can be regarded as straight lines perpendicular to the central axis, so the value of the PQ vector is y and the value of the P'Q' vector is y'.
-Also, the angle of incidence when light enters point R from point Q is ω, and the angle of emergence when light exits point R to point Q' is ω'.
+Here, in the paraxial region, the arcs PQ and P'Q' can be regarded as straight lines perpendicular to the central axis, and therefore the PQ vector and P'Q' vector are vectors perpendicular to the central axis.

 ラグランジュの不変量の説明図